 Our first plan was to hop over to the resort restaurant for our daily afternoon tea with homemade pastries.
 We were served with their fantastic varieties of Balinese pastries in beautiful presentations.
 While the waiter were introducing each of the pastries, Fann was scanning through each of them.
 Then she asked if there were any Klepons for tea?
 The waiter told us that it would take some time for the chef to make Klepons.
 So after consulting with the head chef, the waiter came back to tell us that they would make Klepons specially for us the next day during our breakfast.
 How amazing is that?
 Fann was so thrilled.
 The pastries served during tea tasted absolutely fantastic.
 The portions were just right and what’s better is that you get to was it down with their delicious Red Rice Tea with an addition of their famous Balinese palm sugar.

 After tea, we went for the 2 hour massage at the Kama Karana Spa.
-They had a wide range of treatments to choose from, although the nails job wasn’t as good as our favorite beauty salon https://bestnailsalonnear.me/open-late/.
+They had a wide range of treatments to choose from.
 I didn’t know what ours were but it sounded like it was the best in the list.
 Now, having to choose which spices to use for the massage was a massive headache for me.
 Apart from Jasmine, I didn’t even know what the other were.
-So I chose one with my eyes closed, having fate to choose for me.
-After 2 hours of massage and scrubbing and all sorts, we came out like a new human being.
+So I chose one with my eyes closed, having fate choose for me.
+After 2 hours of massage, scrubbing, and breathing all sort of relaxing fragrances, we came out like new human beings.
 I can’t even remember how standing on ground felt like.
 It was just simply amazing.
 We were then offered some biscuits along with tea.
 We took our time as we described to each other how amazing it was.
 We then went back to our villa and what happened next surprised us.

 Our villa were lit up with loads of candles, all the way from the main door to the bedroom.
 Also, there was this table setting right beside our private pool which looked absolutely romantic, complete with plates and flowers and wine.
 After a while, a waiter came and asked if we were ready to start our candlelight dinner.
 Hell Yeah!
 He sat us down at our table and we were having our beautiful and delicious dinner in our own villa.
 Everything seemed so perfect with the full moon just right in front of us.
 It was spectacular.
 I’m sure Fann enjoyed herself as well.
 She couldn’t stop smiling and it was great to see her that happy.
 Enjoying Bali, the honeymoon and especially enjoying all the food.